jdunkerley/jdunkerley/creating-an-simple-azure-function.md

 ![Azure Function Logo](assets/azure-functions/logo.jpg)

-Azure Functions are a serverless way to create application within the Azure cloud.
-They can be written in a variety of languages (C#, JavaScript for example) using a variety of tools (or just in the web UI).
+Azure Functions are a serverless way to create applications within the Azure cloud.
+They can be written in a variety of languages (C#, JavaScript for example) using a variety of tools (or just inside the web UI).
 This post walks through creating a simple HTTP server which will return the current time.
-The function will be written in JavaScript using VS Code (and all the comamnds I use can be executed within the integrated PowerShell terminal there as well).
+The function will be written in JavaScript using VS Code (and all the comamnds I use can be executed within the integrated PowerShell terminal there as well) using the Azure CLI.

-## Why Using Functions
+## Why Use Functions

-Serverless architecture is very popular at the moment.
-They allow you to easily get an application or service up and running and easily scale from a tiny instance through to managing a huge number of requests.
-The 'pay and go' nature of serverless instance means you only pay for what you need and don't have redundant processes running unnecessarily.
-In addition due to the nature of the serverless instance, there are some nice security benefit in that each execution of process is running in a known state.
+Serverless architectures are very popular at the moment.
+They allow you to easily get an application or service up and running and quickly scale from a tiny instance through to managing massive simultaneous requests.
+The 'pay and go' nature of serverless instances mean you only pay for what you need and don't have redundant processes or machines running unnecessarily.
+In addition, due to the nature of the serverless instance, there are some nice security benefits in that each execution runs in a known state in its own space.

 [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) allow you to provide a simple application with different 'hooks' which trigger it to run.
 These can be simple web hooks (as will be the case in this walkthrough) or events on other cloud based services (for example a file being written to OneDrive).
-One nice benefit of Azure Functions is that they can easily be tied into services of other vendors.
-They are of course not alone, AWS offers [Lambdas](https://aws.amazon.com/lambda/) and GCP has [functions](https://cloud.google.com/functions/) (which is still in beta).
+One nice benefit of Azure Functions is that they can easily be tied into services of other vendors for example Twillio or GitHub.
+They are of course not alone, AWS offers [Lambdas](https://aws.amazon.com/lambda/) and GCP has its own [functions](https://cloud.google.com/functions/).

 Their pricing model is based on the compute time of the function.
 As there is no virtual machine or even container running when the function isn't executing this is a great model.
 Both [Azure](https://azure.microsoft.com/en-us/pricing/details/functions/) and [AWS](https://aws.amazon.com/lambda/pricing/) have the same free tier of 400,000 GB-seconds or 1 million requests.
-Exactly how quickly you will go through the GB-s will depend on complexity of the function and the size of the host instance you choose.
+Exactly how quickly you will go through the GB-s will depend on complexity of the function and the size of the underlying host instance you choose.

 So which one to use - AWS, Azure of GCP?
 At the time of writing, GCP is still in beta and not subject to any SLA or guarentees.
 For that reason, I would probably select one of the other two.
-The language range of AWS and Azure may be a factor - for example AWS support Java where as Azure does not.
-Lambdas are more limited to other AWS services but if you are already in AWS that is probably not an issues.
-The two big things that I think Azure functions have over AWS lambda are great local debugging support and the ability to deploy on premise.
+The language range of AWS and Azure may be a factor - for example AWS supports Java whereas Azure support is still in preview.
+Lambda is more limited to other AWS services, Functions more aimed at Azure - so you are already in AWS or Azure that will be a big factor.
+The two big things that I think Azure Functions have over AWS Lambda are great local debugging support and the ability to deploy on premise.
 I won't cover the on premise side in this post but read the overview of [Azure Function Runtime](https://docs.microsoft.com/en-us/azure/azure-functions/functions-runtime-overview) for more details.

 ## Getting Started